-In practice, we first do N_0 iterations with unions, then we do widenings unless a variable which was not stable becomes stable (this is the case of Y here when the threshold is big enough as described in Sect.
-8.1.2).
-We add a fairness condition to ensure termination even in the pathological cases where a variable becomes stable every few iterations.
+In practice, we first do N_0 iterations with unions on all abstract domains, then we do widenings unless a variable which was not stable becomes stable (this is the case of Y here when the threshold is big enough as described in Sect.
+7.1.2).
+We add a fairness condition to avoid livelocks in cases for each iteration there exists a variable that becomes stable.